knowbl/git-commit-message/README.md

 * Optimise = Refactor of performance, e.g. speed up code.
 * Document = Refactor of documentation, e.g. help files.

+## The seven rules

+* Separate subject from body with a blank line
+* Limit the subject line to 50 characters
+* Capitalise the subject line
+* Do not end the subject line with a period
+* Use the imperative mood in the subject line
+* Wrap the body at 72 characters
+* Use the body to explain what and why vs. how

 ## Reasoning